Policy Board

 Web site

-Program Description: Weekly after-school art workshops at three Iowa City Community School District junior high schools and three Iowa City Community School District elementary schools.
+Program Description: Weekly after-school art workshops at three Iowa City Community School District junior high/middle schools and three Iowa City Community School District elementary schools.
 Hang-out sessions and weekly groups provide at UAY Youth Center.

 Funding: $55,000 (County ARPA dollars)